fchibana/cookbook/README.md

 # cookbook
-Collection of useful code snippets
+Collection of useful code snippets.

+See also the (ROS2 Cookbook)[https://github.com/mikeferguson/ros2_cookbook].